Major traffic changes proposed for Notting Hill Gate and Holland Park Avenue

 Plan in short

-In short, the plan means that there will be a wide two-way segregated cycle lane on the southern side of the road between the Russian Embassy in Notting Hill Gate and the Holland Park Roundabout.
+In short, the plan means that there will be a wide two-way segregated cycle lane on the southern side of the road between the Russian Embassy in Notting Hill Gate and Royal Crescent, where the cycle lane will cross Holland Park Avenue and continue on the north side on the current pavement, until it reaches the Holland Park Roundabout, where there will be a big bicycle crossing over to the actual roundabout, through which the cycle lane will run before continuing though Shepherd’s Bush Green.
 It will in principle occupy one of the current four lanes of traffic, and there will be a series of new reservation islands separating the cycle lanes from other traffic.
 Westward bus stops will be situated on such islands.
 For other road users (motorbikes, cars, buses and lorries) there will be one lane in each direction, which will widen to two lanes wherever traffic will turn or where there are bus stops.
 To solve this, some side roads will be entry or exit only, and some bus stops will be moved.

 Along Notting Hill Gate there will actually be 28 pay and display bays instead of 20 today.
 There will, however, only be double yellow lines in Notting Hill Gate, so no free parking at any time.
 Some of these parking spaces will be lay-bys within the reservation islands